 John Gavens has a Master of Arts in Accounting, a Bachelor of Commerce and is a Graduate of the Australian Institute of Company Directors.
 He is currently an Audit and Assurance Partner at Crowe Horwath Melbourne and has a background in auditing, financial reporting and risk management.
 John specialises in the provision of these services to public sector agencies, local government and not- for- profits.
 In addition, he has many years experience as Chief Executive of a full service financial services firm.
 John is currently a Board member of Barwon Water and chairs the audit committee.
 He is also a member of two local government audit committees.
 He is a member of the CA Advisory Panel and was a member of the Auditing and Assurance Standards Board.
 John previously served on the Gateways Board from 2002 – 2010 and is currently Treasurer.

-Rose Hodge lives on the Surf Coast and has been a local Councillor for 12 years and is currently a third time Mayor.
+Rose Hodge lives on the Surf Coast and has been a local Councillor since 2003 and is a three time Mayor.
 Rose’s involvement with Gateways began through her son Connor who is autistic and received early intervention and support when he was younger.
 Connor is now in his twenties and Rose enjoys giving back to the organisation that gave so much in the improvement of his behaviour and thus her family life.
 Rose Hodge has been a Gateways Board member since 2007.

 Mark is the facilities Manager at Westfield Geelong, and has an extensive background in facilities and operations management.
 Mark is also a volunteer and committee member at St Joseph’s Cricket Club, and does voluntary work with refugees.
 He has completed bachelors degrees in science and commerce.
 Mark has served on the Gateways board since 2003.